 The shooting never stopped.
 No one came for her.
 Cries and curses everywhere.
 It took her too long to realize she could cup out the noises with her hands on her ears.
 But then someone else's hands snatched her from the waist and lifted her up.

-A long corridor with long flickering neon lights over a white floor and walls.
-People lay in awkward positions upon the floor.
-Most of them wore white.
-That red liquid pooled everywhere.
+A long corridor with long flickering neon lights white floors and walls.
+People sprawled in awkward positions.
+Most of them wore white but red liquid pooled everywhere.

 She jostled to the running footsteps of whoever gripped her tight.
-She could not see her face, but knew it was a woman.
-She knew it was someone who would die for her, or her heart wouldn’t beat so frantically.
-The woman’s hair was a dirty blonde, and it smelled of what she would later learn were pineapples.
+She could not see the face, but knew it was a woman.
+She knew it was someone who would die for her, or her heart wouldn’t beat so frantically, trying to save her.
+The woman’s dangled in dirty blonde, and it smelled of what she would later learn were pineapples.

 A door banged open.
 She squinted her eyes against that burning ball in the vast blue entity she would later recognized as the sky.